skip to main content

 How to Set Up Your Internet

 To set up your home internet, you need an active internet connection, a compatible modem, and a router.
-Let’s walk through the process, step by step.
+Let’s walk through everything, step-by-step.

 Step 1: Get internet service at your address.